haskell/alex/doc/about.rst

 ~~~~~~~~~~~~~~~~~~

 The data is in the Git history.
-GitHub can render that in `various ways <https://github.com/simonmar/alex/graphs/contributors>`__.
+GitHub can render that in `various ways <https://github.com/haskell/alex/graphs/contributors>`__.

 The documentation itself
 ~~~~~~~~~~~~~~~~~~~~~~~~

 This documentation is based the original documentation written by Alex's original authors using DocBook.

-It was Converted to reStructuredText / Sphinx / readthedocs.org by Andreas Abel in February 2022.
+It was converted to reStructuredText / Sphinx / readthedocs.org by Andreas Abel in February 2022.